 This course utilizes a programming language with a visual development environment to implement computer applications.
 Common visual and data objects are incorporated into projects.
 Code is developed to respond to events induced on these objects by users or other code.
 Students design and present group and individual projects.
-Prerequisite: core math requirement or permission of the instructor.
+Prerequisite: none.
 Offered fall and spring.